09 Apr The Kettlebell Swing “Equalizer” Program

 I call this the “Equalizer” because you progressively take things up to another level to “equalize” your volume with a heavier kettlebell.

-It’s a simple progression and it works.
+It’s a very simple progression – and it works.
+Check it out.

 The specific goal is to increase strength of 5 sets of 10/10 with one hand (1H) kettlebell swings (*10/10 means that you do 10 swings on the right, then 10 on the left).